mfjkri/OneNUS/README.md

 - [`posts`](src/features/posts/) - Forum posts
 - [`comments`](src/features/comments/) - Forum comments

-Each feature follows the convention below:
+Each feature follows a structure convention as follows:

 - `api`: Handles any API calls made by the feature
 - `components`: Contains any components used in this feature (Any non-specific or reusable components should go in [src/components/\*](src/components/))